Jeffchiucp/Udacity_Beginning_ios_project/README.md

 Yep, though I had to modify the `_Mine_` protocol.
 The properties were `(get set)`, which doesn't make sense if we're implimenting it with a struct.

+> The student has instantiated and added the two mines required to start a game.

+Done and dusted.

+> The student has correctly implemented the calculateFinalScore function.

+Roger that.
+Well I think so.
+There are no test cases, so I have no idea.